 The Benefit of Relaxation

 The first step in any problem is admitted there is a problem.
 I’ll admit, I have a problem with fishing.
 I think about it when my wife is speaking to me, and I attempt to fish any free chance I have.

-If the wife asks me if I want to go to dinner on an evening, if I know carp fishing may be good, my response is typically the name of this entire blog.
+If the wife asks me if I want to go to dinner on an evening, if I know carp fishing may be good, my response is typically "Gone fishing".

 I also have some OCD.
 This causes me to want to perform at optimum levels anytime I fish, but eventually, I grew a little tired of my hobby causing me stress.
 I realized I needed to loosen up some.

 With that being said, I’ll admit, I like to have a frosty beverage from time to time when I fish as well.
 Where it’s permitted of course.
 In the Midwest, if you’re not being ridiculous or getting rowdy, you will be left alone for the most part.

 So again I ask, do we have any beer drinkers reading the blog?
 You don’t have to be a beer drinker for this analogy to hold true.
 The point is, with the bite alarms, you can kick back a little.